cyrex562/zeromq/old/builds/android/README.md

    ANDROID_DEPENDENCIES_DIR=${HOME}/my_dependencies

-If you place your own dependency source trees there, do not forget to disable [Android cleanup](#android-build-cleanup).
+If you place your Own dependency source trees there, do not forget to disable [Android cleanup](#android-build-cleanup).

 ### Cryptographic configuration